MAC-DO: An Efficient Output-Stationary GEMM Accelerator for CNNs Using DRAM Technology: MAC-DO and Its Operation

 \subsection{Reading out MAC Results}

-Since each MAC-DO cell in a MAC-DO array stores an individual MAC result at its two cell capacitors as a differential analog voltage, MAC-DO requires an analog to digital converter (ADC) for reading out the stored result.
-A row of differential ADCs is connected to the MAC-DO array bitlines and quantizes the analog MAC results (Figure \ref{figure28}).
-Throughout the readout process, only a row of the MAC-DO array involves in the ADC conversion at a time while other rows are deactivated.
-One of two WLs of the row is activated first and analog voltages stored at $V_Q$ nodes are sampled on a row of $C_a$ capacitors and held (S/H).
-Next, the other WL is activated to sample the other part of differential voltages at $V_{QN}$s on a row of $C_b$ capacitors for a differential pair.
-Then, each ADC quantizes the differential analog voltage sampled on two capacitors ($C_a$ and $C_b$).
-After a row of MAC results is read out, next rows go through the same readout process in a row-wise fashion.
+Since each MAC-DO cell in the MAC-DO array stores an individual MAC result as a differential analog voltage across its two cell capacitors, a dedicated analog-to-digital converter (ADC) is required for reading out the stored results.
+The ADCs are connected to the MAC-DO array bitlines and quantize the analog MAC results.
+During the readout process, only one row of the MAC-DO array is involved in ADC conversion at a time, while the other rows are deactivated.
+The readout process proceeds as follows: First, one of the two wordlines (WLs) of the row is activated, and the analog voltages stored at the $V_Q$ nodes are sampled on a row of $C_a$ capacitors and then held (Sample-and-Hold, S/H).
+Next, the other WL is activated to sample the other part of the differential voltages at $V_{QN}$ on a row of $C_b$ capacitors for the differential pair.
+Each ADC then quantizes the differential analog voltage sampled on two capacitors ($C_a$ and $C_b$).
+Once the MAC results for one row are read out, the process continues for the next rows in a row-wise fashion.
+Figure \ref{figure28} illustrates this readout process.